RakhithJK/ThioJoe-YT-Spam-Lists-wiki/Spam-Domains.md

-## What is Meant By "Spam Domains"
+## What Is Meant By "Spam Domains"
 Spam domains are rather self-explanatory.
 Spammers of various types will leave a spam comment directing you to a particular domain.

 ## Notes Before Submitting